 Magnesium in the Epsom salt plays a very crucial role in photosynthesis which is used by the plants to convert sunlight into food.
 The photosynthesis process creates chlorophyll which is the pigment that gives green plants and algae their color.

-Epsom salt is mostly applied as foliar spray when growing roses, tomatoes, peppers and many other flowering plants.
-One reason for epsom salts common use in the garden is because of its foliage greening properties.
+Epsom salt is mostly applied as foliar spray when growing roses, tomato production, peppers and many other flowering tree or plants.
+One reason for Epsom salts common use in the garden is because of its foliage greening properties.

 2. Use one gallon of this solution for every 12″ inches of plant height.